Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 ![](/Pictures/Lapochee_empty_shell_2.jpg)
 A quick look at the empty shell after disassembly.
 Reassembly is quick and simple in few minutes.

-To be continued if I find a replacement LCD...
+To be continued if I find a replacement LCD or the motivation to replace the back polarizer...

 # Credits
 Please credit any image you publish / reuse from this repository like this: **Raphaël BOICHOT, 2025**.
 And give a link to this repository.